cnorick/nathanorick.com/_posts/how-i-built-my-halloween-candy-machine/2022-10-30-how-i-built-my-halloween-candy-machine.md

 With the facade finished, I made a small wooden frame for the back, and covered everything else up with black fabric, leaving myself a flap to open if something were to go wrong with the hardware on Halloween night.
 {% include picture.html relative_path="fabric.jpg" alt="The facade has now been removed, and the rest of the machine is covered with black fabric" %}

 After prettifying the outside, I took some time to add some quality-of-life improvements to the software.
-I bought a wireless keyboard to have handy as the machine is running.
+I bought a wireless keyboard to have handy while the machine is running.
-Then, I set up keyboard shortcuts to spin the wheel, to lower and raise the music volume, to skip or repeat songs, and just in case candy were to get stuck on Halloween, I added a shortcut to manually activate each motor.
-Each one has a regular mode that spins like normal to drop extra candy, as well as a slow mode that provides more torque in case there is ever something blocking the fan.
+I set up keyboard shortcuts to spin the wheel, to lower and raise the music volume, to skip or repeat songs, and just in case candy were to get stuck on Halloween, I added shortcuts to manually activate each motor.
+Each one has a regular mode that spins like normal to drop extra candy, as well as a slow mode that provides more torque in case there is ever

+something blocking the fan.

 Also, related to software, I did a a little work in systemd on the PI to have the game start on boot.
 That way, you just need to plug it in to get started.

+# Final Thoughts
+This was certainly the largest scoped project I've ever take on.
+I had to learn quite a few new skills (3D design is not easy), and trial-and-error multiple ideas.
+But in the end, I think it was worth all the work.

+Definitely check out the image gallery and other resources below, and if you have any ideas of what I should add for next year, let me know in the comments at the bottom of the page.

 # Resources
 - [Code on Github](https://github.com/cnorick/halloween_dispenser_public)